manuel-serrano/hiphop/doc/api.md

 * `res` (optional): function called when the exec statement is resumed.

-This object can also contains a field `autoreact` which following
-values:

-* `hiphop.ANY`: the reactive machine will automatically trigger a reaction if any exec statement which is alive (started, but not suspended nor killed) that uses this interface terminates;
-* `hiphop.ALL`: the reactive machine will automatically trigger a reaction if all exec statement which are alive (started, but not suspended nor killed) that use this interface terminate;
-* `hiphop.OFF`: the reactive machine will never trigger reaction automatically.
-Note that it is the same to not defined `autoreact` attribute.

-The exec statement immediately call `start` function, with arguments if any.
-The `start` function must return immediately.
+The exec statement immediately call `start` function which must return immediately.
 It usually makes an asynchronous call, or spawn a worker.
-When the work intend to be done by the called routine is over, `this.return()` must be called, where `this` is the receiver inside `start` function.
-The function `return` can takes a value, that will be set the a signal, if `signal` field is defined.
-When `return` is called, exec terminates.
+One the asynchronous call, or worker, has finish its work, it must notify the runtime by calling one of this terminating functions:

+* `this.return()`: will tells the runtime the exec is over.
+* `this.returnAndReact()`: will tells the runtime the exec is over and will trigger an immediate reaction.

+Exec statement is not instantaneous.
+It returns on the following reaction after one terminating function call.

+Note that `this.return()` and `this.returnAndReact()` can take an optional value, if `signal` is given.
+In that case `signal` will be instantaneously emitted when exec returns, which the given value.

 # Signal declarations